Troubleshooting#

 Signaling Errors (WebSocket)#

-Typical indicators include connection refusal/timeouts and signaling-stage failures.
+Typical indicators include connection refusal, timeouts, and signaling-stage failures.

 Quick checks:

-• Verify server/proxy address and signaling port.
+Verify server or proxy address and signaling port.

-• Ensure TCP signaling port is reachable.
+Ensure TCP signaling port is reachable.

-• Confirm firewall allows signaling traffic.
+Confirm firewall allows signaling traffic.

-Media Connection Errors (WebRTC/UDP)#
+Media Connection Errors (WebRTC and UDP)#

 Typical indicators include successful signaling but no media stream.